What are student health services?

 Should I prepare for my appointment?

 Yes.
 Think of any questions or concerns that you may have had beforehand, and write them down.
 If you are taking any medications, you might just want to put them in a bag and bring them with you to your appointment, because you will likely be asked if you take any medication(s) on a regular basis, and what dose you take.
 Also, bring a list of any other health care providers that you are currently seeing, including your primary care provider(s) and/or specialists (providers that specialize in one area of medicine, such as an allergist).
 Also, if you have ongoing problems, such as chronic headaches, keep track of your symptoms and how often you are taking pain medicine.
-(Bring this with you to your appointment).
+(Bring this information with you to your appointment).

 Other tips on how to prepare for your appointment: